DiegoSalas27/kafka-auction-app/readme.md

-# Steps to download kafka and set it up in MAC (installation is almost the same in Windows and Linux)s
+# Steps to download kafka and set it up in MAC (installation is almost the same in Windows and Linux)
 1. Download apache kafka: https://kafka.apache.org/downloads
 2. Unzip the package and place in in your user folder. eg: /Users/diegosalas/kafka_2.13-3.1.0
 3. Create a kafka_logs/zookeeper and a kafka_logs/server_logs folder in the same folder where kafka was installed. eg: eg /Users/diegosalas/kafka_logs